 Angie reviews are from members

-Because Angie is a paid review site, it is known to be less filled with rambling reviews from customers and spam.
+Because Angie is one of the best review sites for paying businesses, it is known to be less filled with rambling reviews from customers and spam.
 Members grade companies using a report card scale from A-F on price, quality, responsiveness, punctuality, and professionalism.

 Angie is divided into categories such as house, auto, health, pets, and services.